 We have systems for tracking children's progress and attainment and this information is shared at parent consultations and, if requested, during our informal 'open classroom' sessions.
-Parents also receive three written reports a year.
-Parents of Year 5 children are invited to individually discuss their child's possible secondary transfer options with the class teachers.
 We aim to give honest and clear information at regular intervals so that parents are well aware of their child's progress.

 A wide range of secondary schools are available to our pupils in Maidstone, Sevenoaks, Tonbridge, Tunbridge Wells and north Kent.
-Historically our children have transferred to anything between 12 and 20 secondary schools of all types.
+Historically, our children have transferred to anything between 12 and 20 secondary schools of all types.